qiancheng0/qiancheng0.github.io/_pages/cv.md

   * Explored how various hyperparameters and training data affect PLMs’ mode connectivity; Discovered the role of pre-training in facilitating mode connectivity and pulling task boundaries closer; Investigated into how PLMs task knowledge change along the connected path quantitatively.
   * Co-first author.
 Accepted by EMNLP 2022 main conference.
   * Project established in THU Student Research Training Program.

 * Mar 2022 – Jun 2022: **THUPat: A Convenient Campus Helper**
   * Directed by Associate Researcher Chun Yu, Theory and Practice of Human Computer Interaction course project.
   * Proposed “pat” for the first time as the medium in human-phone interaction.
 Built an open source android software THUPat that can help with various kinds of campus events via simply patting the phone.
   * Collaborator.
 Software released in THU and benefited the campus community.

 * Jul 2022 – Aug 2022: **Quantum Automata: Capability and Efficiency**
   * Directed by Professor Zhengfeng Ji and Professor Mingsheng Ying, Topics in Quantum Computing course project.
   * Defined the efficiency of quantum automata from 3 different perspectives with respect to acceptance probability, space and time; Proposed an algorithm that can effectively optimize quantum automata’s acceptance probability, applying the knowledge from neural network.
   * First author.
 Course thesis won high recognition.

+* Mar 2023 - Jun 2023: **(Paper about toolkit creation and open-source model adaptation)**
+  * Directed by Associate Professor Chenyan Xiong, CMU LTI, Associate Professor Zhenghao Liu, Zhenghao Liu, Northeastern University, and Associate Professor Zhiyuan Liu, THUNLP.
+  * Investigated how the LLM's tool using ability can be transferred to smaller, open-sourced models to help solve various tasks and raise performance.
+  * Paper submitted, under review.

 <!-- Publications
 ======